Ralph Kohn: Early life

 Ralph Kohn was born in Leipzig on 9 December 1927 into a family of Orthodox Jews.
 His father, Marcus Kohn, ran a successful textile business, and the family occupied a large, comfortable house in the city centre.

-In 1933, however, Marcus Kohn, alarmed at the rise of Nazi anti-Semitism, moved his family to Amsterdam.
-They remained there for seven years until 14 May 1940, the day the Germans entered the city, when they fled the city on the Bodegraven -- the last boat to leave Amsterdam -- only a few hours before German troops reached the city.
+In 1933, Marcus Kohn, alarmed at the rise of Nazi anti-Semitism, moved his family to Amsterdam.
+They remained there for seven years until 14 May 1940, the day the Germans entered the city, when they fled the city on the Bodegraven - the last boat to leave Amsterdam - only a few hours before German troops reached the city.
 They arrived in Liverpool after a traumatic and uncomfortable seven days at sea, destitute and unable to speak English, with only the clothes they were wearing.

-They settled in Salford where Ralph’s father set to work to build a new textiles business.
+They settled in Salford, where Kohn's father set to work to build a new textiles business.

 Education

-Ralph attended Salford Grammar School.
-A star pupil, Ralph wanted to study medicine, but almost all of the places in medical school were reserved for ex-servicemen.
-Instead, excited by the new drug developments of the 1940s and early 1950s, he decided to read Pharmacology -- for which he won a scholarship to the University of Manchester.
+Kohn attended Salford Grammar School.
+A star pupil, he wanted to study medicine, but almost all of the places in medical school were reserved for ex-servicemen.
+Instead, excited by the new drug developments of the 1940s and early 1950s, he decided to read Pharmacology, for which he won a scholarship to the University of Manchester.
 After receiving the degrees of BSc and MSc, he stayed on to take a PhD.

 Career and research

-After completing his PhD, Sir Ralph pursued post-doctoral studies in Rome -- at the Istituto Superior di Sanita in Rome -- where he undertook three years of research into diabetes with the Nobel prizewinner Sir Ernst Chain, the co-discoverer of penicillin, and Professor Daniel Bovet, who would win the 1957 Nobel Prize in Physiology or Medicine.
-He published several joint papers with both men and then spent a further year as a post-doctoral fellow at the Albert Einstein College of Medicine in New York with the pharmacologist Alfred Gilman.
+After completing his PhD, Kohn pursued post-doctoral studies in Rome, at the Istituto Superior di Sanita.
+There, he undertook three years of research into diabetes with the Nobel prizewinner Sir Ernst Chain, the co-discoverer of penicillin, and Professor Daniel Bovet, who would win the 1957 Nobel Prize in Physiology or Medicine.
+He published several joint papers with both men, then spent a further year as a post-doctoral fellow at the Albert Einstein College of Medicine in New York with the pharmacologist Alfred Gilman.

 In 1958, Kohn returned to Britain to take up a position as head of exploratory pharmacology in the research and development division of Smith, Kline & French.
-Among other things he was instrumental in brokering Smith Kline’s involvement in the development of phenothiazines (used in various antipsychotic and antihistamine drugs), and in cephalosporin antibiotics.
-After seven years he became managing director of Robopharm, a company active in biological products, where he stayed for five years.
+He was instrumental in brokering Smith Kline's involvement in the development of phenothiazines (used in various antipsychotic and antihistamine drugs), and in cephalosporin antibiotics.
+After seven years, he became managing director of Robopharm, a company active in biological products, where he stayed for five years.

-In 1969, Sir Ralph set up his own company, Advisory Service (Clinical and General), which was the first independent research company in Britain to specialise in the clinical assessment of new drugs.
-Its launch was an important development for the pharmaceutical industry, since the unbiased nature of its research meant that its drug assessments would be carried out to the highest standards and could be relied on without question by the most stringent regulatory authorities, including the UK’s Medicines Control Agency and the USA’s Food and Drug Administration.
+In 1969, Kohn set up his own company, Advisory Service (Clinical and General), the first independent research company in Britain to specialise in the clinical assessment of new drugs.
+Its launch was an important development for the pharmaceutical industry, since the unbiased nature of its research meant that its drug assessments would be carried out to the highest standards and could be relied on without question by the most stringent regulatory authorities, including the UK's Medicines Control Agency and the USA's Food and Drug Administration.

-The company flourished and in 1990 Kohn received the Queen’s Award for Export Achievement.
+The company flourished, and in 1990 Kohn received the Queen's Award for Export Achievement.